 If your entire high school career has been about band, choir or orchestra, then chances are that you’re considering pursuing music at the collegiate level.
 Obtaining your college degree in music is rewarding, but it’s not without its challenges.
-Here are five things to know before you pursue this degree.
+Here are 5 things to know before pursuing a college degree in music.

 1. Your Life After College Isn’t Doomed For Failure

 There’s an old joke about arts degrees that goes, “what’s the difference between an arts degree and a pizza?
 A pizza can feed a family of four.”
 While many people get their jollies by laughing at those who major in the performing arts, it’s unwise to completely write off the value of an arts degree.
 Even if you don’t end up working in your field, there are tons of opportunities for creative people in both the private and public sector.